Mazyar-kh/wso2/wos2-withBackendCert.md

 You want to establish a TLS connection between WSO2 APIM and the backend server for secure communication.
 Steps:

-# Adding Certificate to Backend (Optional):
+# Adding Certificate to Backend :

-If your backend server uses a self-signed certificate, you might need to add it to the trusted certificate store of your system or application that interacts with the backend.
-Refer to the documentation for your backend server for specific instructions on adding trusted certificates.
+If your backend server uses a self-signed certificate, you might need to add it to the api's > endpoins > general endpoint configuration and add the certificate via ui.
-Adjusting WSO2 APIM Configuration (Not Recommended for Production):

-Warning: This step weakens security.
-Proceed only if you understand the risks and are working in a development environment.

 # Edit the deployment.toml file located at:
 ```